blankly-finance/blankly-docs/content/en/utilities/utils.md

 ## `to_exchange_symbol(blankly_symbol, exchange)`

 Turn a blankly asset id into one that can be used by other exchanges.
+For example this will remove the `-` from `BTC-USDT` if `exchange='binance'`.

 ### Arguments